fraimparato/steganalysis/guidelines.md

-# Create a new section
+# Create a new section in the report

 1. Create the file in the "```report/sections/```" folder and name it "```NN_ChapterName.tex```", where "```NN```" is the section number and